Opening Doors. Changing Lives.

 To apply, please fill out the Rochester General Hospital Association Scholarship form.

-The Sallie Langie Nursing Scholarship is sponsored through an endowment that was started from Sallie and Louis Langie to recognize a member of the nursing student body for pursuing a nursing career and demonstrating outstanding leadership.
+The Sally Langie Nursing Scholarship is sponsored through an endowment that was started from Sally and Louis Langie to recognize a member of the nursing student body for pursuing a nursing career and demonstrating outstanding leadership.
 This peer-nominated scholarship acknowledges a student nurse that demonstrates the qualities and personal attributes of a reflective leader.

-To apply, please fill out the Sallie Langie Nursing Scholarship form.
+To apply, please fill out the Sally Langie Nursing Scholarship form.

 The Dr. Celia McIntosh Scholarship at the Isabella Graham Hart School of Practical Nursing honors Dr. Celia McIntosh, a single mom, nurse, educator, clinician, consultant, and human rights advocate.
 Scholarship applicants must be a resident of the city of Rochester, a student of color (either African American/Black, Hispanic/Latino, Asian, Pacific Islander, Alaskan Native, or of Native American origin), a student with disability, or a single parent in need of financial help who intends to pursue higher education in the field of nursing or medicine.
 Scholarship funds are to be used toward tuition, books, and/or student expenses.